Moffefe/MycoBox/docs/getting-started.md

 12345678
 ```

-Once connected, open a web browser and access the controller web interface.
+Once connected, open a web browser and access the MycoBox web interface.

 The access point is intended primarily for initial configuration and network recovery.